Mkohler4/crypto-serverless/README.md

-# Welcome to your CDK TypeScript project
+# Welcome to CryptoServerless

-This is a blank project for CDK development with TypeScript.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+This project defines the AWS infrastructure Cognito, Lambda, and exposes two API Gateways (Auth API and Protected API).

 ## Useful commands